 Let’s look at highlights of each area.

-Jupyter’s Common Configuration system#
+Jupyter’s Common Configuration system

 Jupyter applications, from the Notebook to JupyterHub to nbgrader, share a common configuration system.
 The process for creating a configuration file and editing settings is similar for all the Jupyter applications.

-Configuring the Jupyter Server
+Configuring the Notebook server

 To create a

-jupyter_server_config.pyfile in the
+jupyter_notebook_config.pyfile in the

 Security in Jupyter notebooks: Since security policies vary from organization to organization, we encourage you to consult with your security team on settings that would be best for your use cases.
 Our documentation offers some responsible security practices, and we recommend becoming familiar with the practices.